ororker/cmis-e360/cmis-design.md

 The java process will then attempt to refresh all the CMIS data for that room and day, to cope with the scenario where the blocking event has also been moved within CMIS but that update has not been sent to E360 yet.

-A row will be inserted into STT_ECHO_DAY_ROOM to note that a refresh was performed for a particular room and day.
+A row will be inserted into STT_ECHO_DAY_ROOM to record that a refresh was performed for a particular room and day.
 If the outcome of refreshing all CMIS data to E360 is that there are no conflicts then the RESOLVED column will be populated with the current timestamp otherwise this column will be NULL.